radiantlogic-v8/documentation-new/documentation/hardening-guide/04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md

 If you are using a self-signed server certificate, you must install/trust the RadiantOne server certificate into your Internet browser.
 This can be done with the steps below.

->**Note – This is also applicable if you are simply accessing the Control Panel via the HTTPS port (e.g. 7171) even if the non-SSL is still available.
+>[!note] This is also applicable if you are simply accessing the Control Panel via the HTTPS port (e.g. 7171) even if the non-SSL is still available.
 This is because when you access the Main Control Panel via HTTPS, it connects to the RadiantOne service on the HTTPS web service port (https://rliserver:8090) and this requires the browser to trust the RadiantOne node’s server certificate.
 The [diagram](04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md) shown at the beginning of this chapter depicts the different certificates, keystores and truststores in the architecture and is helpful to understand where certificates need to be imported.**

 1. Open your Internet Browser (as an administrator, in order to install the RadiantOne server certificate when prompted) and navigate to RadiantOne on the HTTPS port (e.g. https://radiantoneserver:8090)